locationtech/geogig/doc/manual/source/interaction/indexing-web-api.rst

 **treeRefSpec:**
 Mandatory.
 Defines the ref spec that resolves to the feature tree that is already indexed (e.g. ``HEAD:Points``, ``Points``, etc).
 If no commit is defined, ``HEAD`` will be used.

 **geometryAttributeName:**
 Optional.
+The name of the attribute that is used on the existing index.
 Defaults to the primary geometry attribute on the feature type.
-The name of the attribute that is used on the existing index.

 **extraAttributes:**
 Optional.
 An extra attribute that should be stored in the index to improve performance when filtering on those attributes.
 This can be defined multiple times if there should be multiple extra attributes.

 **indexHistory:**
 Optional.
 Boolean indicating whether or not index trees should be rebuilt for every commit in the history of the repository.
-By default only the feature tree in commit indicated by the ``treeRefSpec`` will be re-indexed.
+By default only the feature tree in the commit indicated by the ``treeRefSpec`` will be re-indexed.

 **add:**
 Optional.
-If extra attributes already exist on the index, you must specify either ``add`` or ``overwrite`` to inform the operation on how to handle combining the new attributes with the old.
+If extra attributes already exist on the index, you must specify either ``add`` or ``overwrite`` to inform the operation how to handle combining the new attributes with the old.
 If ``add`` is specified, any new attributes that do not already exist on the index will be added.

 **overwrite:**
 Optional: See ``add``.
-If ``overwrite`` is specified, the extra attributes in the indexed will be replaced with those specified in the parameters.
+If ``overwrite`` is specified, the extra attributes in the index will be replaced with those specified in the parameters.
 If no extra attributes are supplied, all extra attributes will be removed from the index.

 **bounds:**
 Optional.
-String indicating the new max bounds of the spatial index.
+String indicating the new maximum bounds of the spatial index.

 Examples
 ^^^^^^^^

-Update the Points index to have an extra attribute:
+Update the Points index to have an extra attribute
 ***************************************************

 If the index does not contain any extra attributes, you do not need to specify ``add`` or ``overwrite``.